xang555/rate-banklao/README.md

 ### mhjb(success,error)
-   return json object which it is money rate from Maruhanjapan bank lao (MHJB)
+   return  promise object which it is money rate from Maruhanjapan bank lao (MHJB)

 example result :